 AnnaMarie Almeda, Children’s Librarian

-Strega Nona by Tomie DePaola - Story was banned because of its use of witchery and supernatural elements like the magic pasta pot
+Strega Nona by Tomie DePaola - Banned because of its use of witchery and supernatural elements like the magic pasta pot

 Mary Terry, Reference Librarian